Bachata (dance): Bachata Moderna

-Sensual
+Bachata Sensual

 The Sensual dance style was created in Cádiz, Andalusia, Spain, by Korke Escalona and Judith Cordero.
 Korke learned the basics of western "traditional" in 1998, but with no more information than the basic step (four steps to the side) and inspired by bachata music, he merged the traditional bachata dynamics with Brazilian zouk dances styles, developing his own dance style inspired by soft bachata songs of Juan Luis Guerra and natural "waving" movements in close position with a partner and by understanding how the leader (traditionally a man) could lead the body of the follower (traditionally a lady) to interpret the music.
 The result is a novel, independent dance form with strict principles of leading and following, with mostly circular movements and body waves similar to Brazilian Zouk, and with isolations and dips when the dancers feel the music calls for it.

-Ballroom

-Ballroom style is yet another dance developed in the West, primarily for dance competitions rather than social dancing, with very extreme hip movements and much ballroom dance styling.
-The basic step is based on western "traditional" dance.

-Other

-There are other Western dances, pioneered and promoted by different teachers around the world, each with its own distinct flair.
-Whether these are considered completely different styles or simply variations of the main styles above is often argued by teachers and students alike.
+Bachata Fusion

+Bachata is categorised under four main groups or genres: Dominican Bachata (the original dance from the DR), Bachata Moderna (Developed especially in NY by the diaspora and the salsa dancers living there), Sensual Bachata (Developed in Spain initially).
+Bachata Fusion is where you take the base of bachata and mix it with another style of dance.
+There is no creator for this category as fusion means when you mix something with it.
+For example The first three have a musical genre attached to them - Sensual Bachata has a huge collection of songs specifically for this way of dancing bachata.
+The fusion style would be where a bachata song is mainly bachata but has a hip-hop sound to it.
+This would be a bachata fusion song and one would dance in a fusion way - Bachata basic with hip-hop style movement.